Physer/physer.github.io/_posts/2025-07-04-auth0-role-based-auth-aspnet.md

 Okay, now that we're able to log in (and out) as a user, let's set up some pages that only (privileged) users can access.

-Let's create a page only an authenticated user can access, regardless of his roles and rights.
+Let's create a page only an authenticated user can access, regardless of their roles and rights.
 We'll create a page and its code-behind like so: `touch Pages/Authenticated.cshtml & touch Pages/Authenticated.cshtml.cs`.

 Open up the `Pages/Authenticated.cshtml` file and add the following lines: